fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Profile/v3.1.0/Azure.Profile.md

 ### [Select-AzureSubscription](./Select-AzureSubscription.md)
-Changes the current and default Azure subscriptions
+Changes the current and default Azure subscriptions.

 ### [Set-AzureEnvironment](./Set-AzureEnvironment.md)
-Changes the properties of an Azure environment
+Changes the properties of an Azure environment.

 ### [Set-AzureSubscription](./Set-AzureSubscription.md)
-Creates or changes an Azure subscription
+Creates or changes an Azure subscription.